carbon-design-system/carbon-charts/packages/svelte/README.md

 # Carbon Charts Svelte

 Carbon Charts Svelte is a thin Svelte wrapper around the vanilla JavaScript `@carbon/charts` component library.
-The charts are based on D3.js, a peer dependency.
 Documentation is provided below and in the Storybook demos.

 **[Storybook demos](https://charts.carbondesignsystem.com/svelte)**